Ultimate Guide to MagicBands at Walt Disney World

 MagicBands

-You can use a MagicBand to enter a Disney Resort hotel room, to purchase food and merchandise, and to enter Walt Disney World theme parks and water parks.
-Plus, the MagicBand provides FastPass+ access to those FastPasses guests make in My Disney Experience.
+You can use a MagicBand to enter a Disney Resort hotel room, purchase food and merchandise, and enter Walt Disney World theme parks and water parks.
+Plus, the MagicBand provides Genie+ access to those Lightning Lane reservations guests make in My Disney Experience.

 Yellow MagicBand 2 with center fob